WolffM/hadoku_site/docs/hadoku_route_fallback_design.md

 # Hadoku Route Fallback Design
-**Date:** 2025-10-11 16:16:04Z
+**Date:** 2025-10-11
 **Owner:** Hadoku
 **Scope:** Task app first, reusable for all micro‑apps (`/task`, `/watchparty`, …)

 > Goal: a unified, modular routing layer where business logic is unchanged and only *where* the request goes is configurable.
-Priority can be flipped live with a boolean/number without redeploys.
+Priority can be flipped by updating GitHub Secrets and triggering Worker redeployment via GitHub Actions.

 ---